PhrozenIO/PowerRemoteDesktop/README.md

 * Code refactoring and improvement.
 * Desktop streaming improvement to gain few more FPS.
 * Support password-protected external x509 Certificates.

+### X March 2022 (4.0.0)

+* Huge desktop streaming optimization, FPS rate increased by 65% (even more if tuning BlockSize)
+* Desktop resize is now made viewer-side and automatically to simplify the code and efficiency.
+* FastResize option is not required anymore.

 ### List of ideas and TODO